danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 **Enumerate states exhaustively:** The baseline only protects you for the states you captured.
 A regression in the navigation drawer won't show up if you never took a screenshot of the navigation drawer open.
 I spent time upfront listing every meaningful state — not just page routes but transient interactive states: open drawers, populated vs. empty lists, revealed form fields, in-progress indicators.
 That list was the most important artifact of the whole process.

 **Keep refactoring phases small:** Each phase was one conceptual change.
 When a regression appeared, the cause was obvious because there was only one thing that could have caused it.
 A 7-phase refactor with 9 screenshots per phase is 63 comparison points, but each comparison is against a narrow, well-defined change.
-That's a completely different risk profile than "I changed all the CSS things, let me see if anything broke."

 **Use a capable model:** The original CSS (and entire project) was built with a free-tier Copilot model through casual vibe coding.
 That model was fine for generating working code on demand.
 But it couldn't hold the architectural picture in mind, reason about cascade behavior across files, or identify the root cause of a visual regression from a screenshot.
-Using Claude Code — a paid subscription with a more capable model — made a meaningful difference at every step: planning the phases, reasoning about which duplicated rules were actually rendering, identifying regression causes from PNG comparisons, and proposing correct fixes.
+Using Claude Code — a paid subscription with a more capable model — made a meaningful difference at every step.

 ## Why not a dedicated visual regression tool?